Jordan Phillips And The Young Guys

 Same issue re the OL.
 In theory if it came down to Jonah vs Eichenberg, would have to keep Jonah out there, even if Eich was viewed as marginally better.
 The decision in this case remains easy because it is not good versus bad.
 It is bad vs bad with theoretical upside that needs development time to fully know.

 At 3-7 the team needs to start getting the young guys on the field.
-Heck, that includes Willie Gay, Brents, Jason Marshall (as a boundary where he belongs not slot), etc as well.
+Heck, that includes Willie Gay, Brents, Trader, Jason Marshall (as a boundary where he belongs not slot), etc as well.

 Will be interesting how the PFF grades look and how the snap counts look for both him and Grant.